 This program has minimum entrance requirements.
 Details can be found here.

-**Students who are enrolled to begin Summer 2019 will receive an introduction packet in April with class registration information**
+**Students who are enrolled to begin in the Summer term, will receive an introduction packet in April with class registration information**

 LNWK Program Flyer